Citizens State Bank announces additional location in Newton

 Robert “Bob” Mowery has been promoted to director of operations at Patriot Pawn & Firearms Company, LLC.
 In his new position, he will be responsible for the operations, employees and profitability of both the current locations and the new locations coming soon.

 Mowery joined the Patriot Pawn family in 2012 as an associate and was promoted to store manager of McPherson in 2013.

 “With our expansion goals, his skill set for processes and procedures will greatly benefit him in his current role,” a news release stated.

 Mowery is a retired Air Force 1st Sergeant, having been stationed around the world.

 He will be joined at the end of the year by fiancée Robin Davis and a soon to be stepdaughter as they make a home here locally.

 Bunting Magnetics Co. — producer of precision magnetic products for the worldwide recycling, food, printing, automobile, plastics and electronics industries — used videos to show operational details on a variety of products at WasteCon 2013 in Long Beach, Calif., Sept.
 17-19.

-Page 2 of 2 - Featured in Booth 1627 were new High-Intensity and Eddy Current Separation Conveyors, both with specific applications in the waste handling and recycling industries, plus the latest Crossbelt technologies available from Bunting.
+Featured in Booth 1627 were new High-Intensity and Eddy Current Separation Conveyors, both with specific applications in the waste handling and recycling industries, plus the latest Crossbelt technologies available from Bunting.

 Commenting on the WasteCon demonstrations, Bunting Product Manager Don Suderman said: "At WasteCon 2013, Bunting Magnetics will show West Coast recyclers the latest technologies available for magnetic separation and conveying.
 Product managers will be available to explain the entire Bunting product line."